Position

 • High school diploma or equivalent required.

-• Basic understanding of mechanical systems and electrical circuits is a plus.
+• Basic understanding of mechanical and electrical systems is a plus.

 Is becoming a Elevator Mechanic Apprentice a good career path?